Chouroukbouacha/AI-Virtual-Painter/AI-Virtual-Painter-main/README.md

 # AI-Virtual-Painter

-Final project for Applied Mathematics Topics in Image Processing (MAE353) at UFRJ.
 I utilized the [mediapipe](https://google.github.io/mediapipe/) and [OpenCV](https://opencv.org/) libraries to implement real-time hand tracking and enable drawing on the screen with the index finger.